 Remove-New-Unused-Dependencies

-This setting controls removing new dependencies that the system no longer requires after package upgrades.
-By default, this setting is enabled, and any new dependencies no longer needed will be automatically removed from your system.
+This setting controls removing new dependencies the system no longer requires after package upgrades.
+This setting is enabled by default, and any new dependencies no longer needed will be automatically removed from your system.
 To enable this setting, use the following command:

 Unattended-Upgrade::Remove-New-Unused-Dependencies "true";